hari-p8-io/sg-gpp-g3/design-docs/fast-orchestrator-service-design.md

 ## Overview

 The **Fast Orchestrator Service** is an HTTP Express.js service combined with Kafka consumer/producer capabilities that handles message routing and orchestration in the Singapore G3 Payment Platform.
-It consumes validated and enriched messages from Kafka topics and routes them based on account systems and authentication methods.
+It consumes validated and enriched messages from Kafka topics, routes them based on account systems and authentication methods, and also handles PACS.002 response messages from the fast-inwd-processor-service.

 ### Key Responsibilities
-- Consume messages from Kafka topics (validated-messages, enriched-messages)
+- Consume messages from Kafka topics (validated-messages, enriched-messages, pacs-response-messages)
 - Route messages based on account system (VAM/MDZ) and authentication method
 - Integrate with downstream systems (VAM mediation, limit checks)
+- **Process PACS.002 response messages** and forward to external systems
 - Maintain orchestration audit trail in Cloud Spanner
 - Provide HTTP APIs for monitoring and management
 - Handle message transformation and delivery